 As mentioned above, you'll have four main types of interviews at Facebook: program sense, partnership, leadership, and role-specific / technical.

-For program sense interviews, we recommend diving into how Facebook does program management.
+For program sense interviews, we recommend starting with our program management primer, then diving into how Facebook does program management.
 As a starting point, consider reading this blog post by Anand Parikh.
 Anand is a senior TPM at Facebook, and although program management and technical program management (TPM) are not exactly the same, they have a lot of overlap at Facebook.

-For partnership and leadership interviews, we recommend learning our step-by-step method for answering behavioral questions.
+For partnership and leadership interviews, we recommend reading our leadership and people management primers, as well as learning our step-by-step method for answering behavioral questions.
 You can then use that method to craft answers for the questions we have listed above.

 You should also make sure you're well prepared for role-specific questions, and you should learn as much information as you can about the role before your interviews.
 You can begin by doing online research, reaching out to connections in a similar role or area, and your recruiter may also be able to provide some additional information in advance.
 And if you'd like to study up on technical questions, you can practice with the examples in our TPM guide.